ONE

 into patchwork fluorescence as the van descended into an underground parking

 garage.
-We were on the wrong side of downtown, where the lights were broken or
+We were on the wrong side of downtown, and the lights were broken or burnt

 The first couple